manicmonkey/licensing/README.md

 Extract mock data insertion - maybe use the REST API

 AngularJS frontend - consider integrating less into grunt and created styles which extend bootstrap to add semantic value - ie rather than duplicate col-md-3 for all the labels in a form create a customer class and use 'extend'

+Would be nice to use radio buttons when a list option only has a few options